 All cigarettes are harmful.
 Learn more about the health effects of light cigarettes.

-Menthol is an additive in cigarettes.
+Menthol is a substance naturally found in mint plants such as peppermint and spearmint that gives a cooling sensation.
+It is an additive in cigarettes, cigars, little cigars, smokeless tobacco products, and tobacco rolling paper.
 Brands marketed as menthol cigarettes have enough menthol added to describe them as having a menthol flavor.
 However, brands not labeled as menthol may contain low levels of it as well.

 From 2000 to 2011, the use of non-cigarette smoked tobacco products increased dramatically.
 The largest increases were in use of pipe tobacco—used for roll-your-own cigarettes—and large cigars.